augustine0890/typescript-playground/TypeScript-Quickly/note.md

 # TypeScript Quickly

 - Installing
-`npm install typescript --save-dev`
+    - `npm install typescript --save-dev`
-`npm install parcel-bundler@1.9.1 --save-dev`
+    - `npm install parcel-bundler@1.9.1 --save-dev`

 - Locally in your project.
-`npm install -D typescript`
+    - `npm install -D typescript`
-`npm install -D ts-node`
+    - `npm install -D ts-node`
+    - `npm i -D nodemon`
+    - `npm i -D concurrently`

 - Or globally with TypeScript.
-`npm install -g typescript`
+    - `npm install -g typescript`
-`npm install -g ts-node`
+    - `npm install -g ts-node`

 ## Getting familiar with TypeScript

 **Why program in TypeScript**
 - TypeScipt is compile-to-JavaScript language.
 A program written in TypeScript has to be transpiled into JS first, and then it can be executed in the browser or a standalone JS engine.
 - Complier: a program that takes source code written in one language and produce a output file in in some other language.
-(C cod --> binary executable (machine code)).
+(C code --> binary executable (machine code)).
 - Transpilers: are also known as source-to-source.
 Take in a source code file and convert it to another source code file in some other language or a different version of the same language.
 This output still has to through a compiler or interpreter to be able to run on the machine.
 - JS may have hidden type-related bugs and other problems that will be revealed only after your JS code is complied.
 - Errors are caught by the TypeScript static code analyzer as you type, even before you compile code with the Typescript compiler (tsc).